Note: This article is part of our Basic Banking series, designed to provide new savers with the key skills to save smarter.

 IRAs are either deposit accounts held at a bank (such as a savings account or a money market account) or investment accounts at a brokerage.
 Similar to a 401(k), funds you place in certain types of IRA, including any returns from investments, avoid taxes.
 The two main types are:

 - Traditional IRA: Any funds you place in a Traditional IRA are tax-deductible and tax-deferred, meaning it isn't taxed by either your state or the IRS until you begin taking withdrawals, which you can do without penalty at age 59 ½.
-You may contribute up to $6,000 per year to the IRA, or $7,000 if you are aged 50 or older.
+For 2019, you may contribute up to $6,000 per year to the IRA, or $7,000 if you are aged 50 or older IRS.

 - Roth IRA: The money placed in a Roth IRA is subject to taxes can't be deducted from your taxes, however, once the money is in the IRA, any growth from the interest earned on a Roth IRA savings account, for example, is protected from taxes.
 When you begin making your withdrawals, you aren't subject to an additional tax, provided you are 59 ½ and have had the IRA for at least five years.